mogoson/MGS.Localization/UnityProject/Assets/MGS.Packages/DesignPattern/README.md

 [TOC]

-﻿# MGS.DesignPattern.dll
+# MGS.DesignPattern

 ## Summary
 - Design pattern code for C# project develop.
 - Design pattern code for Unity project develop.

 ## Environment
+- Unity 5.0 or above.
 - .Net Framework 3.5 or above.
-- Unity 5.0 or above.

-## Dependence
+## Platform

-- System.dll
-- UnityEngine.dll
+- Windows.

 ## Demand
 - Provide a single instance of the specified type T.
 - Generic object pool.
 - Provide a single instance of the specified MonoBehaviour.